Pontine Paus

 Cecilie Alexandra Pontine Paus (born 15 June 1973) is a London-based Norwegian designer and shipping heiress.
 A member of the billionaire Wilhelmsen family on her mother's side, she is one of the owners of Wilh.
 Wilhelmsen, one of the world's largest shipping companies.
-As a designer she is known for designing handbags sold under her label House of Paus, and was described by Vogue in the early 2000s as the "hottest new name in handbags".
+She is known for designing handbags sold under her label House of Paus, and was described by Vogue in the early 2000s as the "hottest new name in handbags".
 She is the founder of the beauty brand Dr.Lipp.

 Background

 Pontine Paus was born to Norwegian parents in Athens, Greece, in 1973, and moved to London in 1979.
 A member of the Paus family on her father's side and the billionaire Wilhelmsen family on her mother's side, she is the eldest daughter of the London-based shipping and petroleum investor Christopher Paus and Cecilie Paus (née Wilhelmsen).
 Her father is the son of the steel industrialist Per Paus and Countess Hedevig Wedel-Jarlsberg, whose father was Lord Chamberlain Peder Anker Wedel-Jarlsberg.
 Her mother belongs to the Wilhelmsen shipping family and has owned Wilh.
 Wilhelmsen with her siblings since 1978.
 Pontine Paus' maternal grandfather was shipping magnate Tom Wilhelmsen.
 She is a Norwegian citizen, but has lived all her life in Greece and England.
 Her sister Olympia is married to Alexander Nix.